asyncapi/bundler/README.md

 ```

 ### Resolving external references into components
-For now you can resolve external references in messages under `compoents/messages`.
+You can resolve external references by moving them to Messages object, under `compoents/messages`.

 <details>
 <summary>For Example</summary>